 Organizations truly need principled leaders who will first listen to stakeholders and then use analysis to find opportunities for value enhancing change.
 It is not enough to create reports.
 Leaders also need to take the next step to communicate their proposals, and persuade the acceptance of these opportunities based on carefully crafted forecasts of future performance goals and the needs of stakeholders.
 Forecasting these improved outcomes requires critical assumptions about both people and strategies the organization needs to achieve their principled goals.

-The Business and Finance Analytics concentration is analysis and leadership with a purpose: the skills to find and persuade opportunities for your organization and then lead teams and strategies to achieve higher value for all stakeholders.
+The Financial Analysis concentration is analysis and leadership with a purpose: the skills to find and persuade opportunities for your organization and then lead teams and strategies to achieve higher value for all stakeholders.

 - Do you like to find solutions to problems?

 - Do you enjoy working in mixed-discipline teams?

 - Do you want the visibility and appreciation that comes from proposing goals and finding ways to achieve them?

 If so, then consider the Financial Analysis Concentration.

 The concentration in Financial Analysis will increase your analytical and leadership capabilities, and is a powerful complement to the core Simmons MBA curriculum.
 The Concentration will give you the knowledge and skills to more fully understand the needs of the organization, find opportunities for improvement, propose enhanced goals, and partner with senior management to craft people and financial strategies to increase the value of the organization.

 Concentration in Financial Analysis (3 courses: 1 required, 2 electives)

 - Financial Modeling (GSM 535 — requirement option 1)